Safety & Emergency Planning

 If there is an emergency within the district or at your child’s school:

 - Do not come to the school unless instructed to do so by the district’s administration.
+All perimeter roadways will be blocked by emergency responders to contain the situation.

 - Please follow all instructions provided by the district.